LeanKit-Labs/nonstop-pack/README.md

 It is unlikely that you would consume this library directly unless you are working on a package host, build agent, CLI or service host.
 There are already nonstop projects for each of these use cases.

+## Running the tests
+Before you can run the tests, you'll need to run the `./preTest.sh` script that creates a git repository for testing.
+Failure to do that will result in a lot of failed tests.

 ## Packages

 ### Information